Children Helping Children

 Inclusion is values based and is about recognising that we are ‘one’ even though we are not the ‘same’.
 Those who believe in full inclusion believe that until everyone belongs and has an equal place in our schools and wider communities social justice does not exist.
 However no-one who advocates these values would claim that they are easily obtainable.
 Herb Lovett, an American clinical psychologist and writer on inclusion, talks about how most people will draw the line somewhere for their ‘criterion of belonging’.
 However this line is continually moving.
 In the UK as recently as 1973 children and young people with IQs measured as being below 50 were deemed to be ‘ineducable’ and excluded from the school system (Newton and Wilson, 1999).
 This was happening just 20 years ago.

 Children are the natural supports that already exist within the classroom and yet they are often the forgotten resource that is not recognised by the many professionals and adults who are involved in the life of a child with disabilities and who are more often than not the people making the critical decisions for how that child is to be best supported.
-A peer support programme such as Circle of Friends recognises the tremendous power of the peer group and that children who are labelled and marginalized can become increasingly isolated from this rich resource.
+A peer support programme such as Circle of Friends recognises the tremendous power of the peer group and that children who are labelled and marginalised can become increasingly isolated from this rich resource.

 First and foremost the aim is to develop a support network for the child.
 The process also aims: